How to Insert Images in Google Sheets from Google Drive (2 Methods)

 After choosing the folder, file attributes, and preview size, you can insert the images into Google Sheets.

-2. Click Select existing files from Drive and List in Sheets.
-Google Drive file picker open inside Drive Explorer Pro showing personal Drive files and a Shared Drives tab
+Click Select existing files from Drive and List in Sheets.

 Do not close the sidebar while the images are being added.
 Closing it early can stop the process and leave rows incomplete.

-File access note: Image previews can appear in Google Sheets, but if you are sharing, the recipients still need permission to open the original Google Drive files.
-If you need to upload photos and create shareable links, see Upload Photos to Google Drive and Share a Link.
+File access note: Image previews can appear in Google Sheets, but recipients still need access to the original Google Drive files if they open the file links.
+To upload photos and create shareable links in one workflow, see Upload Photos to Google Drive and Share a Link.

 Result